27 Club graffiti in Tel Aviv: Development

-To avoid getting arrested Kiss created an elaborate cover story to explain to police officers that the work was "commissioned" by the Tel Aviv city hall's public art department.
-Kiss chose the holiday of Rosh Hashana, when city hall workers were in their annual vacation, as the time to execute the work and ensure that the police would be unable to reach the public art department in the city hall.
-To convince police that the large work was indeed commissioned, he made himself and the team wear yellow vests and yellow helmets like city hall workers.
-He also rented a private crane and prepared special signs to be pasted on the crane stating: "Property of the Tel Aviv Municipality."
+Kiss chose the holiday of Rosh Hashana as the time to execute the work, likely to ensure that the police would be unable to reach the public art department at Tel Aviv city hall.
+To convince police that the work was indeed commissioned, he and his team wore yellow vests and yellow helmets like city hall workers.

 Art journalist Zipa Kampinski of Israel's largest newspaper, Yedioth Ahronoth, was privy to the story and covered the mural's secretive creation process.

-Kiss was assisted by fellow artists Itai Froumin and Roman Kozhokin to execute the piece.
-The police came immediately after work began on the large wall.
-Kiss argued convincingly, and the work was not stopped nor was the team arrested although the police arrived several times to the scene.
+Kiss was assisted by fellow artists Itai Froumin and Roman Kozhokin in executing the piece.
 The work took 24 hours for the team to complete.
-The large painting attracted an enthusiastic audience to the spot where the graffiti was created which confused the police officers.
+The large painting attracted an enthusiastic audience to the spot where the graffiti was created.

-Like in previous works, Kiss included his signature drips at the bottom of the mural.
-He painted the portraits of the famous artists in colors, but left his own portrait at the far right in gray.
+Kiss painted the portraits of the famous artists in colors, but left his own portrait at the far right in gray.

 The result, 3 m high by 7 m wide, depicted seven artists from the "27 Club".
-The work depicts, from left to right: Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, Jean-Michel Basquiat, Kurt Cobain, Amy Winehouse and the figure of the artist.
-Soon after the completion of the work, Kiss' portrait was vandalized with pink paint thrown at it.
 Kiss did not supply the press with details about his own figure, which was left for many to guess, believing the figure "to be the artist".